llliphys/Personal-Website/README.md

-# Personal Website Streamlit Draft
+# Personal Website Project

-A modular Streamlit-based personal academic website draft.
+A modular project for building a personal (academic) website.

 ## Run locally